bakgaard/Stories/AdrexTheEngineer/Chapter4.md

 "It is not the powder I will warn you about, me dear."
 He took a breath as he found a seat, putting his spectacles on again with a small tremor.

-"Adrex - what do you know about the group called 'Vox Machina'?"
+"Adrex - what do you know about the group called *Vox Machina*?"

 Although only said as a simple question, the words sent a shiver down Adrex' spine.